Honestpuck/xworld2016/xworld2016-bash.md

 ```

 <div class="notes">
 The shell has a number of special variables.
-PS1 is one, it sets the look of your prompt.
+PS1 is one, it sets the
+look of your prompt.
+In `prompt.sh`.
 </div>

 ### Alias fun